"The Mekong Dominion is withdrawing from the Treaty of Coronado. All Peacekeepers have been recalled immediately."

 "Mostly, yes," Danielle agreed.

 Steve raised his eyebrows and replied, "That shouldn't be too hard.
 The Piranha was designed for recon missions.
-We use them as infantry carriers mainly because their tires don't chew roads the way tracks do."
+We use them as infantry carriers mainly because their tires don't chew up roads the way tracks do."

 "What about my Bradleys?" asked Geoff.

-"I'll have to make sure, but I seem to remember that there was a scout version of the Bradley," Steve said."
-Even if there wasn't, I'm sure the guys at Banzaidyne can come up with some kind of conversion kit."
+"I'll have to make sure, but I seem to remember that there was a scout version of the Bradley," Steve said.
+"Even if there wasn't, I'm sure the guys at Banzaidyne can come up with some kind of conversion kit."

-Jack turned to Helena."
-Well, let's start with that.
-How will our medical staff be affected?"
+Jack turned to Helena.
+"Well, let's start with that.
+How will medical services be affected?"

 Helena rubbed her neck; she felt as tired as Jack seemed.
 "Well, there's myself, Nagumo, McPhearson, a few others ... " she mumbled as she trailed off in thought.
 Then it hit her.
 "Damn it."